 In our experience, certain issues deserve a second look:

-Has a single executive director functioned in that role for an extended period of time?
+- Has a single executive director functioned in that role for an extended period of time?
 There is nothing necessarily wrong with a long-serving chief executive.
 The organization gains the benefit of long-standing knowledge and awareness of how the organization operates.
-However, nonprofits can fall into ruts, and leaders with extended tenures may not recognize the trench because it has become so familiar.
+However, nonprofits can fall into ruts, and nonprofit leaders with extended tenures may not recognize the rut they are in because it has become so familiar.
+They may not have developed nonprofit tools that would allow others to step up.
 Long-standing chief executives may also come to identify themselves with the organization, so that the line blurs between the personal and professional.

-Has the organization faced issues from regulators?
-It’s often the case that the “presentation issue”(the apparent problem) is a symptom of a more systemic challenge.
+- Has the organization faced issues from regulators?
+This “presentation issue”(the apparent problem) is often a symptom of a more systemic challenge.

 Special Issues for Start Ups and Small Businesses